mautrix/docs/bridges/python/telegram/creating-and-managing-chats.md

 ## Private messages
 ### Creating portals
 There are three ways to create private chat portals:
-1. Create a room and invite the Matrix puppet of the Telegram user.
-The puppet should join and send confirmation of the portal creation.
+1. Start a normal Matrix DM (create a room and invite the Matrix ghost of the Telegram user), e.g. by finding a user in the user list of an already bridged group chat.
+The ghost should join and send confirmation of the portal creation.
 2. Use the `pm` command.
 3. Send or receive a message on another Telegram client.